Sunday, plannable in under an hour.

 2. 0:08

 Five empty slots.
-Scout suggests ranked candidates per slot — capacity, reliability, fairness already weighed.
+Scout suggests ranked candidates per slot, with capacity, reliability, fairness already weighed.

 3. 0:18